-In June towards the end of the lockdown in Spain lending figures suggest activity increased over the previous month
+Lending in Spain improves.
+Towards the end of the lockdown in Spain, lending figures suggest activity increased over the previous month.

 July may recover over last year

-It will be interesting to see what happens to July figures against the previous year as July and August last year were very poor months for completions due to the implementation of new Spanish mortgage regulation that delayed a vast amount of completions due to Spanish lenders not being prepared.
+It will be interesting to see what happens to July figures.
+Against the previous year.
+July and August last year were very poor months for completions.
+Due to the implementation of new Spanish mortgage regulation that delayed a vast amount of completions.
+Because Spanish lenders were not prepared.

 June key statistics

-The average loan size in June was up 7.5% over the same month of the previous year and came in at € 131.6k.
-This may suggest that borrowers in well paid secure jobs or the more affluent are still buying property and taking loans and those buying at lower levels are less inclined to move with so much doubt over long term implications of the situation at present.
+The average loan size in June was up 7.5% over the same month of the previous year.
+Came in at € 131.6k.
+This may suggest that borrowers in well paid secure jobs.
+Also the more affluent, are still buying property.
+And taking loans.
+Those buying at lower levels are less inclined to move.
+With so much doubt over long term implications of the situation at present.

-Total capital lent was up 8.5% against May 2020 but down 6.1% against same month of previous year.
+Total capital lent was up 8.5% against May 2020.
+Down 6.1% against same month of previous year.

 Year to date loan levels now down